 What is the denial based on?
-A “study” that is an offshoot of this misleading study.
-This was a study commissioned to defend the helmet law.
+A study that is an offshoot of this misleading study.
+This “study” was commissioned to defend the helmet law.
 It sets up unrealistic conditions.
 It makes unwarranted claims by generalising the results beyond the laboratory artificial set up.

 Helmet manufacturers have been sued for selling helmets that fail to protect against brain injury.
 They have made prototypes of different designs that might reduce rotational acceleration.
 Helmet manufacturers don’t deny that bicycle helmets are not designed to protect against brain injury.

 Helmet fanatics eagerly quote claims from “studies”.
 Such studies are often conducted by helmet advocates.
 They are funded by governments desperate to defend their controversial policy.
 The studies bold claims are often contradicted by the data within the study.
 The inquiry highlighted an example:

 “Senator CANAVAN: The submission of the Australian Injury Prevention Network says, ‘A multicentre study found the cost of medical treatment was triple for cyclists not wearing a helmet when they crashed’ and it has the data.
 However, Dr Robinson’s submission says that the source you have quoted actually compares costs for cyclists and motorcyclists together with the data you have used, that when you use just the cyclist data there is a different result.”

 So, make a study with motorcycle helmets, then attribute the results to bicycle helmets.
 This makes no sense from a scientific point of view.

 Such confusion does little to foster an informed debate.